 The units shown for distance can be selected from the drop-down box in the UI.
 You have a choice of “arcmin”, “degrees”, or “pixels”.
 The first two require a valid and working WCS in the image.

 The endpoint values are shown in the UI, but can additionally be shown in the ruler graphic if the “Show ends” checkbox is toggled.
 Plumb lines will be shown if the “Show plumb” box is toggled.

 The “Pan to src” button will pan the main image to the origin of the line drawn, while “Pan to dst” will pan to the end.
 “Pan to ctr” sets the pan position to the center point of the line.
 These buttons may be useful for close up, zoomed-in work on the image.
 “Clear” clears the ruler from the image.

-Tips Open the “Zoom” plugin to precisely see detail of the cursor area (the graphics of the ruler are not shown there, however).
+Tips Open the “Zoom” plugin to precisely see detail of the cursor area.
 The “Pick” plugin can also be used in conjunction with Ruler to identify the central point of an object, when aligning either end of the ruler.